minprog/platforms/data-structures/python/dictionaries/complexity/practice/contents.md

 > If there is an exercise that you don't know how to make, review the theory again.
 If that doesn't help, discuss the exercise with another student and/or the teacher.

 **Exercise 1**
-Measure the dictionaries and list in a similar way as in the video, but now focus on the `in` operator.
+Measure the speed of dictionaries and list in a similar way as in the video, but now focus on the `in` operator.
 Use runs with lists and dictionaries of different sizes.
 Use 10, 100, 1000, and 10,000 (ad maybe 100,000 if you have a fast computer).
 For every run, execute the `in`-operation 100,000 times (to get reliable results).
 Write down the results (you can do this manually), and create a table with the runtimes that looks something like this:

 	size  |  list |  dict
 	10    |  0.14 |  0.09